sankar-balaji501/Pin-Games/README.md

 ## Summary
 This project contains two games, which were created in Unity.
 The GameObjects in Unity incorporate C# scripts to function correctly and make the game's AI come to life.
 The first game is a simple game of bowling where you control a ball to knock over pins.
 The second game is a more complex game where you escape from pins that chase you, by navigating along platforms layed out like a maze.

+## Play the Games
+In order to play the games, first you need to make sure you have Unity installed on your computer.
+You can then navigate to:
+`Pin-Games-master\Assets\Games`
+and open up `1.1.unity` or `1.2.unity` (doesn't matter).
+When Unity is done loading, go to File -> Build And Run.
+Create a file (e.g. "build") and build to there.
+Then hit "Play!" and you're good to go!
+Alternatively, you could play within the Unity engine and mess around with settings if that's your desire.

 ## Game 1: Bowling

 ### Controls